TheophileMelquiot/Random_forest_header_detection/Random_forest_model/random_forest_training.md

 ## Comparative Study Between Random Forest and LightGBM Models

-### 1. Introduction

 The objective of this project is to design a machine learning system capable of automatically detecting the header row within Excel sheets.
 The problem is formulated as a supervised binary classification task at the row level: for each row in a sheet, the model predicts whether it corresponds to the true header.

 Because each sheet contains exactly one header row and multiple non-header rows, the task presents a strong class imbalance and requires not only accurate classification but also reliable probability ranking.

-### 2. Feature Engineering Strategy

-Before discussing the models themselves, it is important to understand the feature engineering approach, as both models rely on the same structured feature representation.

-Each row of an Excel sheet is transformed into a numerical feature vector describing its structural, textual, and formatting characteristics.
-Only the first twenty rows of each sheet are analyzed, as headers are typically located near the top.

-The engineered features capture multiple dimensions of information.

-First, structural characteristics are extracted.
-The fill_ratio measures the proportion of non-empty cells within a row.
-Header rows typically exhibit high density.
-The max_empty_streak captures long consecutive empty sequences, which are uncommon in headers.
-The row_position normalizes the vertical location of the row within the sheet, since headers are more likely to appear near the top.

-Second, content-type features describe the nature of the cell values.
-The str_ratio and num_ratio measure the proportion of textual versus numeric entries.
-Header rows generally contain mostly strings, while data rows contain more numerical values.
-The derived num_to_str_ratio reinforces this contrast.
-The unique_ratio evaluates redundancy in the row, since headers usually contain distinct column names.

-Third, textual statistics are computed.
-The average and standard deviation of string length (avg_str_len, std_str_len) help distinguish short structured labels from long descriptive metadata.
-The upper_ratio captures capitalization patterns common in headers.
-The keyword_ratio measures the presence of domain-relevant keywords such as “date”, “name”, “amount”, “total”, “id”, and “ref”.
-The special_char_ratio detects punctuation usage patterns.

-Fourth, formatting features are extracted from Excel styling.
-The bold_ratio and colored_ratio quantify whether formatting is applied, as headers are frequently bolded or highlighted.

-Finally, contextual delta features measure structural contrast with the next row.
-The differences delta_str_ratio and delta_num_ratio are particularly important because headers are often followed by numeric data rows, creating a sharp transition in content distribution.

-This multi-dimensional representation enables the models to capture structural regularities that distinguish header rows from surrounding content.

 ## Part I — Random Forest Model